Stephane Preteux - MSc MBACP(Accr)

 Psychoanalysis regards anger as a ‘passage à l’acte’: a form of ‘acting out’ with no control.
 We become violent when the Real has come to possess such a grip on us that the fictional character we had created of ourselves to contain it breaks down.
 However paradoxical this may sound, Psychoanalysis Psychotherapy understands anger as a form of ‘deadly enjoyment‘ which, in its final analysis, expresses nothing other than a rejection of what is felt to be a threat to one’s sense of integrity.
 For Freud, hate and anger are more ancient feelings than love.
 In this context, the clinical work consists of using language as a way to make something of this anger.
 The exercise of symbolisation realised in therapy may well be initially experienced as somehow exacerbating this feeling further, but should in due time transform itself into some useful and creative productions.

 In certain situations we may find it almost impossible to act, and instead react as if feeling self-conscious and unable to act in a natural way.
-Symptoms of inhibition include shyness, reticence, procrastination (delaying), reserve, embarrassment, unease, wariness, reluctance, discomfort, hesitancy, apprehension, nerves, nervousness and insecurity.
+Symptoms of inhibition include reticence, procrastination (delaying), reserve, wariness, reluctance, discomfort, hesitancy, nerves, nervousness.

 The experience of inhibition can be transitory, for instance in a surprise accident from which we eventually recover, or last some extended period of time while bringing with it feelings of isolation and anger.
 From another person’s perspective, it may look as if nothing is really going on.
 In fact, being quiet may even be encouraged and seen as a positive personality trait (especially for men), that is, until eventually some violence is done and personal ties are cut.
 Symptoms of inhibition include fear; being hyper sensitive to the other’s reactions; feelings of being disconnected or dissociation.
 In therapy, it may be useful to invoke the place and presence of the Other with its omnipotence.
 In Psychoanalytic Psychotherapy it is essential to help patients try to remember anything that could have been felt as particularly traumatic.
 It may also be useful to explore the various relationships the patient had with this so-called ‘omnipotent Other’.

-As a derivative of the experience of inhibition, issues of self-confidence can be usefully regarded in therapy as revolving around the notion of power, the perceived lack of which is based on an image (the ego) which, by its very nature, is in fact deceptive.
-This is not to say that feeling of low self-confidence is not real; this ‘hole in the mirror’ can eventually have a significant impact on one’s life if left unattended.
-The society we live in demands that we continuously show self-confidence, short of being arrogant (which is just another form of lack in confidence).
-The work undertaken in Psychoanalytic Psychotherapy includes encouraging patients to describe their significant relationships with the view to identify those specific descriptions that have an alienating influence.
-It is also to help patients identify with what works for them, or ‘syntom’.
+As a derivative of the experience of inhibition, issues of self-confidence can be usefully regarded in therapy as revolving around the notion of power, the perceived lack of which is based on an image (the ego) which is in fact deceptive.
+This is not to say that feeling of low self-confidence is not real.
+This ‘hole in the mirror‘ can have a significant impact on one’s life if left unattended.
+The society we live in demands that we continuously show self-confidence.
+The work undertaken in Psychoanalytic Psychotherapy includes encouraging patients to describe their significant relationships and identify those specific descriptions that have an alienating influence in their lives.
+The aim in therapy is also to help patients identify with what works for them; the Sinthome.

-Addictions may be recognised in experiences of dependency, dependence, craving, habit, weakness, compulsion, fixation or enslavement.
+Addictions are usually recognised in experiences of dependency, craving, habit, weakness, compulsion, fixation or enslavement.

-Ironically enough, from the psychoanalytical perspective, addictions could be usefully seen as a type of ‘self-cure’.
-Substance abuse may be seen as a means to keep suffering at a distance, and in this sense may have taken a prominent place in the individual’s life.
-Substances afford not just an immediate yield of pleasure, they also provide a feeling of independence from the external world.
-Indeed, with the help of substances the person can at any time withdraw from the pressure of reality and find refuge in a world of one’s own.
-Addiction with intoxicating substances may draw to it an enormous amount of resources, physical and financial, potentially leaving the subject totally depleted or ‘wasted’, as popular language would have it.
-The looming danger with addictions of this sort, besides the obvious risks to one’s health, may also include some potentially long-lasting changes in the person’s view of himself or herself.
-“I would no longer be ‘me’ without it”; “I am expected to keep achieving and could not do this without it” are typical accounts some therapists hear in their clinic.
+The looming danger with addictions of this sort, besides the obvious risks to one’s health, include some potentially long-lasting changes in the person’s view of himself or herself.
+“I would no longer be ‘me’ without it”; “I am expected to keep achieving and could not do this without it” are only a few typical accounts therapists hear in their clinic.
 The combination of using substances as painkillers or as a means to sustain a particular lifestyle in which one is trapped makes it a formidable symptom to treat.
-The work may seem arduous, if not impossible, but this would be to underestimate the power of words.
-The patient’s understanding of the notion of ‘belief’, as well as what may have been seen and heard at the time in the past, are essential avenues to begin within Psychoanalytic Psychotherapy.
+The work may seem arduous, if not impossible at first, but this would be to underestimate the power of words.
+The patient’s understanding of the notion of ‘belief’, as well as what may have been seen and heard at the time in the past, are essential avenues to explore within Psychoanalytic Psychotherapy.